warelab/release-notes/maize/NAM Genomes Release 1---2021-05-01.md

 ## Overall Highlights {#overall-highlights}
 - Maize reference genomes: B73 and the 25 NAM founder accessions were assembled and annotated (Hufford et. al. 2021).
-- Six plant outgroup species (Japonica rice, B73 maize, Arabidopsis thaliana, grapevine, a vascular plant, and a single-celled green algae) and Drosophila melanogaster were used to build 31,412 protein-coding gene family trees from 1,276,195 protein sequences.
+- Six plant outgroup species (Japonica rice, B73 maize, *Arabidopsis thaliana*, grapevine, a vascular plant, and a single-celled green algae) and *Drosophila melanogaster* were used to build 31,412 protein-coding gene family trees from 1,276,195 protein sequences.
-- We also have gene expression and orthology-based pathway projections for the reference genome Zea mays B73.
+- We also have gene expression and orthology-based pathway projections for the reference genome *Zea mays* B73.

 ## Comparative Genomics {#compara}